NWoolridge/NeuronBuild/README.md

 Version date: March 2013

 A script to import swc files downloaded from neuromorpho.org, and create accurate spline-based and/or polygonal models of neuronal structure.
-The original swc file format is detailed here:
+To download structure files, and to find out more about neuromorpho and its file format, please go to:

 www.neuromorpho.org

 Ascoli GA, Donohue DE, Halavi M. (2007) NeuroMorpho.Org: a central resource for neuronal morphologies.J Neurosci., 27(35):9247-51

+Many thanks to the thousands of researchers and students who have populated the neuromorpho repository.

+### Notes on using NeuronBuild
 The reconstruction units are μm (micrometers).
+In C4D these correspond to the world units defined in your project settings.

 Note: soma (cell body) definitions vary from file to file; this script assumes a three point spline (which is very common).
-The soma object is disabled by default, since they rarely produce acceptable geometry.
+The soma object is disabled by default, since they rarely produce acceptable geometry; the soma can be re-enabled by digging into the hierarchy.
-Note: use of neuromorpho files may come with an obligation to cite the original publication.
+Note: use of neuromorpho files comes with an obligation to cite neuromorpho.org and the original publication; see [here](http://neuromorpho.org/useterm.jsp)

 How to use:
 - add to your C4D scripts folder (on Mac OS X: Applications/MAXON/CINEMA 4D R14/library/scripts or in the user prefs folder)